MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/integrate-pva.md

 # How to: Embed a chatbot on a webpage

-The Power Pages design studio does not have the ability to add a chatbot component to a webpage using the components panel.
+The Power Pages design studio doesn't have the ability to add a chatbot component to a webpage using the components panel.

 > [!NOTE]
 > You can [add a chatbot](/power-apps/maker/portals/add-chatbot) using the legacy portal Studio for websites created in Power Apps.